Warehouse Pick Modules

 Typical Components and Layout of a Pick Module

 Warehouse pick modules can include a number of elements in one design to produce the optimal layout and flow process for your operation:

 Pick module layouts vary, but often contain areas to accommodate faster moving and slower moving products, and/or palletized products and piece picking.
 These areas are sometimes referred to as forward pick and reserve storage areas.

-Systems can be designed as one level, or utilize mezzanines to create a multi level pick module.
+Warehouse pick module systems can be designed as one level, or utilize mezzanines to create a multi level pick module.
 Systems can also be designed so that it's initially one level, but can be expanded vertically in the future.
 Read this case study for an example of this.

-Benefits of Using a Pick Module
+Benefits of Using Pick Modules

-A pick module can provide numerous benefits in a distribution center.
+Pick modules can provide numerous benefits in a distribution center.
 These include: